 The appearance of the Cybis signature on the 1950s madonnas can also vary.
 Many of them were signed (or stamped) in a distinctive blue paint that was not used in any other decade.
 A few pieces continued to be produced into the early 1960s, by which time the studio had transitioned to brown signatures, and so a blue signature would indicate an earlier-created piece.
 The post covering Signatures and Marks contains color examples of each and their approximate date ranges.
-By the way, the 1950s Cybis pieces do not bear the copyright symbol because they did not begin copyrighting items until the 1960s.

 A curious fact is that, with only one exception from the 1980s, every one of the Cybis madonnas has been an open (non-limited) edition.
 For the 1950s pieces this is a given because Cybis did not begin creating numbered limited editions until 1960 but it is unusual that although every other genre of Cybis sculptures eventually included multiple limited editions, there was only one limited-edition madonna design.